honeynet/droidbot/README.md

 ## Usage

-1. Run `droidbox`, and install target app.
+1. Start an emulator (recommended) or connect to a device using adb.
 2. Start droidbot:
 `python droidbot.py -h`

 ## Evaluation

 Droidbot is evaluated by comparing with droidbox default mode (which does nothing) and adb monkey tool.
-The results are in [result](/evaluate_results/README.md).
+The results are in [result](/evaluation_reports/README.md).

 Or see my visualized evaluation reports at [DroidBot Posts](http://lynnlyc.github.io/droidbot/).